-Each Unit will include 0.50 of a Series A Warrant to purchase one share of common stock and 0.50 of a Series B Warrant to purchase one share of common stock.
-Series A Warrants to purchase an aggregate of up to 20,114,943 shares will be issued in this offering.
-Series B Warrants to purchase an aggregate of up to 20,114,943 shares will be issued in this offering.
+The Offering Units offered by us We are offering Units.
+Each Unit is comprised of one share of common stock and one Series A Warrant to purchase one share of common stock.
+We are also offering to those purchasers whose purchase of Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than the initial beneficial ownership limitation, the opportunity to purchase, in lieu of any shares forming part of the Units that would result in ownership in excess of the initial beneficial ownership limitation, one "pre-funded" Series C Warrant to purchase one share of common stock.
+Offering price \$ per Unit Common stock to be outstanding after this offering(1) shares Warrants offered by us: Each Unit will include one Series A Warrant to purchase one share of common stock.
+Series A Warrants to purchase an aggregate of up to shares will be issued in this offering.
 The Series A Warrants will be exercisable immediately and will expire 42 months after their date of issuance.
-They will have an exercise price of \$1.00 per share, subject to adjustment.
+They will have an exercise price of \$ per share, subject to adjustment.
 The exercise price and number of shares of common stock issuable on the exercise of the Series A Warrants shall be subject to adjustment upon the issuance of any shares of common stock or securities convertible into shares of common stock below the then-existing exercise price, with certain exceptions, and in the event of any stock split, reverse stock split, recapitalization, reorganization or similar transaction.